OpsLevel/community-integrations/graphql_query_examples/graphql_query_examples.md

 ### 🔎 services > query for all services with openapi docs

-If an OpenAPI doc is found for a service, the `preferredApiDocumentSource` field will be set.
-Otherwise `preferredApiDocumentSource` will be null.
+If an OpenAPI doc is found for a service, `preferredApiDocument.content` field will be set.
+Otherwise `preferredApiDocument.content` will be null.

 ```graphql
 query all_services_with_openapi_docs($endCursor: String) {